 RECOMMENDED READING:

 Every two weeks.
-As soon as you receive your first EI benefit payment, you have to file your EI report every fortnight until you get a new job.
+As soon as you receive your first EI benefit payment, you must file your EI report every fortnight until you get a new job.

 You must complete your report for each benefit period as quickly as possible.
-As soon as you complete a report, the system will tell you when to submit the next one.
+When you complete a report, the system will tell you when to submit the next one.

 If you forget to complete and submit your EI report form on time, it’s essential that you file it as soon as possible.